 Bumpass Hell Trail and Boardwalk Rehabilitation

-Lassen Volcanic National Park wants your input on managing the Bumpass Hell Trail and boardwalk.
+In 2018, the NPS will begin a multi-year project to rehabilitate the Bumpass Hell Trail and boardwalk.
 The purpose of project is to ease maintenance for the Bumpass Hell Trail and boardwalk, while preserving natural and historic resources, improving interpretive opportunities, and accommodating high visitor use to and within the Bumpass Hell Basin.

 The hottest and most vigorous hydrothermal features in Lassen Volcanic National Park are at Bumpass Hell.
-A three mile round-trip trail―one of the most popular in the park―provides access to the Bumpass Hell basin.
+A three-mile round-trip trail―one of the most popular in the park―provides access to the Bumpass Hell basin.
 Within the basin, a boardwalk traverses a portion of the hydrothermal area and additional trails offer access to the southern portion of the basin and connect to additional area trails.
 While Bumpass Hell is a popular destination for park visitors, it is also a dynamic geologic area in which the only predictable element is change.

-Preliminary Alternatives for Rehabilitation
+Draft Environmental Assessment with Alternatives for Rehabilitation

 An Environmental Assessment (EA) is being prepared by the National Park Service (NPS) for rehabilitation of the Bumpass Hell Trail and boardwalk.
 The alternatives have been vetted with the public and three have been selected for analysis in the EA:

 The EA will be posted for a 30-day public comment period in February 2018.
 The Finding of No Significant Impact (FONSI) will be signed shortly afterward.